PyWorkflowApp/visual-programming/README.md

 that may cause the front-end container to exit with code 0.
 If this happens, you can add `-e CI=true` to the `docker-run` command above for the front-end.

-NOTE: For development outside of Docker, change ./front-end/package.json from "proxy": "http://back-end:8000" to "http://localhost:8000" to work.
+NOTE: For development outside of Docker, change `./front-end/package.json` from `"proxy": "http://back-end:8000"` to `"proxy": http://localhost:8000"` to work.

+After the Docker containers are started, and both front- and back-ends are running, you can access the application by loading [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Serve locally